OktaySavdi/Jboss-eap/DB -SQL Configuration/readme.md

 ## Jboss eap 7 SQL Configuration

+The example below is an SQL datasource configuration.
+The datasource has been enabled, a user has been added, and validation options have been set.

 Runtime > Server groups > < select group> > view

 **Jvm assignments are made for the profile**